List of Reno 911! characters: Deputy Johnson

-Deputy Sergeant Class I Clementine "Clemmy" Johnson (Season 1–Season 5, Season 7–Season 8; played by Wendi McLendon-Covey) is a promiscuous, trashy, drug-friendly blonde who always wears her uniform partially unbuttoned, exposing her ample cleavage.
-Johnson is absent in Season 6 as she was seemingly killed in the explosion at the end of the fifth-season finale - this was later revealed to be a prank and she is alive and well in season 7.
+Deputy Sergeant Class I Clementine "Clemmy" Johnson (seasons 1–5, 7–8; played by Wendi McLendon-Covey) is a promiscuous, trashy, drug-friendly woman who always wears her uniform partially unbuttoned, exposing her ample cleavage.
+Johnson is absent in season 6 as she was seemingly killed in the explosion at the end of the fifth season; this was later revealed to be a prank and she is alive and well in season 7.

 Before joining the Reno Sheriff's Department, Johnson was a magician's assistant in Branson, Missouri, an exotic dancer, a Wiccan and a Steely Dan groupie.
 Her comment at a wedding about performing the night before for the bachelor party clarified that she had an off-duty job.
 She has a tattoo on her back which once said "Steed" (a one-time boyfriend), later changed to "Steely Dan" after the relationship ended.
-Early in the first season, she had a relationship with Jones, but she also enjoyed a brief relationship with Garcia in Season 2, a relationship she compared to "getting a flu shot" ("You do it once, and you never have to do it again!").
-Despite this claim, she was shown silently mourning the end of the relationship with Garcia.
+Early in the first season, she had a relationship with Jones, but she also enjoyed a brief relationship with Garcia in season 2, a relationship she compared to "getting a flu shot" ("You do it once, and you never have to do it again!").
+Despite this claim, she was shown silently mourning the end of that relationship.
 She had Garcia's face tattooed on her breast after a drunken incident when the sheriffs went to Miami, Florida.
 On one occasion, she married Steed and later discovered the marriage was unofficial because the couple had forgotten to obtain a marriage license.
 When she mistakenly believed herself to be pregnant, she approached first Jones and then Dangle about marrying her and acting as a father to her unborn child.
 She had a troubled relationship with her mother because they sometimes argued over men.
-In one episode her mother was shown to be working as a prostitute.
+In one episode, her mother was shown to be working as a prostitute.

 When the officers were fired following an investigation by District Attorney Mike Powers (Mather Zickel), Johnson returned to touring with Steely Dan (whom she called "The Dan") for a short time before returning to the Reno Sheriff's Department with the others.
 Johnson was later promoted in Episode 506 when she confronted the Captain of the sheriff's department regarding objectification through the use of the new "Kevlar for Her" vests.
 She returned claiming she had been promoted, in which case she would be classified as a Sergeant Class I if everyone else (except Dangle and his second-in-command, Garcia, and third-in-command, Jones) is a Deputy.

 Johnson is an admitted drunk driver and a user of marijuana, and is usually lenient toward fellow users.

-Johnson is the fourth in command below Lt.
-Dangle, and Deputy Garcia, who holds the rank of Deputy Sergeant Class III, and Deputy Jones, who holds the rank of Deputy Sergeant Class II.
+Johnson is fourth in command below Dangle, and Garcia, who holds the rank of Deputy Sergeant Class III, and Jones, who holds the rank of Deputy Sergeant Class II.